-Anti-Hero: Melvin is a homophobic, racist and misanthropic man who puts off the neighbors in his apartment building and nearly everyone else with whom he comes into contact.
+- Anti-Hero: Melvin is a homophobic, racist and misanthropic man who puts off the neighbors in his apartment building and nearly everyone else with whom he comes into contact.
 However, he becomes more gentle towards the end.

 Melvin: I've got JEWS at my table!

 Melvin: [Talking about the skin of a black man] Like THICK MOLAAAASSES with a broad nose.
 Perfect for smelling trouble and prison food.

 - Berserk Button: Carol is as patient as one can humanly be when dealing with Melvin, but when he makes a snarky comment that everyone eventually will die, including her sick son, she chews him out in public, with a Precision F-Strike (as an noun towards Melvin).
 It is such a shock that even Melvin is rendered speechless, and quietly apologizes.